The Logic Primer™

 Reverse Logic

-Reverse logic might be considered a better version of negative proof, where you are able to draw a conclusion that some fact must be true because, although not directly verifiable, other related facts which would prove the key fact are.
+Reverse logic might be considered a better version of negative proof, where you are able to draw a conclusion that some fact must be true because, although possibly not directly verifiable, other related facts which would prove the key fact are available.

 For example, astronomers can determine the mass and general composition of a planet 2,000 light years away by looking at the effect the supposed planet has on the light of the star it orbits.
-They are unable to see the planet itself, but they can see the effect it has on the light emanating from the star, as it is interrupted by the variations in intensity, gravity and wobble of the planet as it rotates around the star.
+They are unable to see the planet itself, but they can see the effect the planet has on the light emanating from the star, as it interrupts the light, causing variations in intensity, gravity and wobble of the planet as it rotates around the star.
+The "bending" and changing light from the star proves there must be a planet nearby.

 ____________________________